 4. Include Guest Reviews

-Trip Advisor and Yelp – There’s two websites many hospitality businesses have a love hate relationship with.
-Whether you like them or not, your business needs them, because your audience uses them, so take advantage of them.
-Reviews hold an extremely large amount of clout with the travel audience.
-95% of travelers read reviews before to booking so be sure to feature your positive rating on Trip Advisor on your website.
-Link to your Yelp listings that are full of positive reviews.
+So, be sure to feature your positive ratings and reviews on your website and link to your listings that are full of positive reviews.
 Online travel agents like Trip Advisor, Orbitz, etc. as well as review websites like Yelp, hold credibility to the audience and search engines.
-Not only will you be able to feature positive feedback from travelers on your website, you’re allowing Google to see you’re legit and that your fans think your business is pretty awesome too!
+Not only will you be able to feature positive feedback from travelers on your website, but you’re also allowing Google to see that you’re legit and that your fans think your business is pretty awesome too!

 5. Create Content that Users Want